 - Control information during various production processes; and - Data for statistical batch controls.

-The Company has the capacity to manufacture approximately 48 million pounds of SMC annually.
-The following table shows production of SMC for 2011 and 2010:
+The Company has the capacity to manufacture approximately 48 million pounds of standard density SMC annually.
+The approximate SMC production capacity utilization was 75% and 61% for the years ended December 31, 2012 and 2011, respectively.